ni/automotive-camera-module-reference/docs/tutorials/gettingstartedexample/gse-gen-basic.md

 3. Run the VI to perform a generation using the TDMS file created in the previous tutorial.

-4. The generation GSE example will first load the bitfile and then buffer available data from disk to onboard DRAM.
-After buffering, the **Waiting for Serializer Setup** indicator will enable to indicate the module is ready for generation.
+4. The generation GSE example loads the bitfile and then buffers available data from disk to onboard DRAM.
+After buffering, the **Waiting for Serializer Setup** indicator illuminates to indicate the module is ready for generation.

     ![Generation GSE Front Panel Waiting for Serializer Setup](../../images/PXIe-148X-GenGSE-FrontPanel-Waiting.png)